LAS - YYZ

 • Which airlines offer Wi-Fi service onboard planes from Las Vegas to Toronto Pearson Airport?

-Air Canada, and United Airlines offer inflight Wi-Fi service on the Las Vegas to Toronto Pearson Airport flight route.
+Air Canada, United Airlines, and Delta offer inflight Wi-Fi service on the Las Vegas to Toronto Pearson Airport flight route.

 • Which aircraft models fly most regularly from Las Vegas to Toronto Pearson Airport?